jennygvitillo/molplane/README.md

 - Must contain `Geom=AllCheck` section with optimized coordinates
 - Hirshfeld charge section must be present for charge analysis (pop=hirshfeld)

-## How to run it on Windows
+## How to run it
-Detailed instructions on how to run the script are reported at the beginning of the script.
+(on Windows, for dummies) Detailed instructions on how to run the script are reported at the beginning of the script. for the other users: like all the other Python tools.

 ## Output files
 **XYZ file**